The 3 Key Changes to ISO 9001 Compliance and What this Means for Force and Torque Instrumentation

 The image above is a normal distribution showing a 50.1 % probability of calling the measurement good when it is not.
 The uncertainty of the measurement must be considered when evaluating risk.

 - Preventative Action Clause No Longer Exists - Everything has been focused on risk-based thinking.
-This requires the organization to start taking actions for the following:
+This requires the organization to start taking action for the following:

 The results of the analysis shall be used to evaluate;